 - Town and Police Clauses Act 1847

 - The Local Government (Miscellaneous Provisions) Act 1976

 - Vehicle Crime Act 2001

 - Food and Environmental Protection Act 1985

 - Criminal Justice and Police Act 2001;

 - Cooling Towers and Evaporative Condensers Regulations 2002

 - Licensing Act 2003

 - Public Health Control of Disease Act 1984

 - Gambling Act 2005

 - The Health and Safety at Work Act 1974

 - Health Act 2006

 - County of Lancashire Act 1984

 - Scrap Metal Dealers Act 2013

 - 2. To undertake the following functions in relation to entertainment and alcohol licensing in accordance with the Licensing Act 2003:

-- To determine applications for personal licenses where no objections have been made
+- To determine applications for personal licences where no objections have been made

-- To determine Application for premises licence where no representations have been made
+- To determine Application for premises licences where no representations have been made

 - To determine Application for provisional statement where no representations have been made

-- To determine applications to vary premises Licence / club premises certificate where no representations have been made

-- To determine applications to vary Designated premises supervisor where no police objections have been made

-- To deal with requests to be removed as Designated Premises Supervisor

-- To determine applications for the transfer of a premises licence where no police objections have been made

-- To determine applications for interim authority where no police objections have been made - To refuse an application for premises licence review which is irrelevant, repetitious, vexatious or frivolous - To determine applications for sexual encounter venues - 3.
-To undertake the following functions in relation to the Gambling Act 2005 - To determine applications for premises licences where no representations have been made - To determine applications for the transfer of licences where no representations have been received from the Commission - To determine applications for provisional statements where no representations have been made - To determine applications for club gaming/club machine permits where no representations have been made - To determine applications for other permits - To determine the cancellation of licensed premises gaming machine permits - To determine requests for temporary use notices - To determine applications for variation of premises licence where no representations have been made - 4.
-To undertake the following functions in relation to the Scrap Metal Dealers Act 2013 - To determine applications for site and collectors licences where no representations have been made - To determine applications for variation of site and collectors licences where no representations have been made - 5.
-To undertake the following functions in relation to the Business and Planning Act 2020 - To issue guidance for pavement licences - To set conditions (both standard and bespoke) to be attached to Pavement Licences - To grant in whole or in part any application for a pavement licence (with or without conditions)or to refuse any application for a licence - To revoke a licence. - Issue notices to remedy any breaches of a pavement licence.
+- To determine applications to vary premises licence / club premises certificate where no representations have been made - To determine applications to vary Designated Premises Supervisor (DPS) where no police objections have been made - To deal with requests to be removed as Designated Premises Supervisor - To determine applications for the transfer of a premises licence where no police objections have been made - To determine applications for interim authority where no police objections have been made - To refuse an application for premises licence review which is irrelevant repetitious, vexatious or frivolous - To determine applications for sexual encounter venues - To determine an application for a minor variation - To disapply the s19 requirement for a DPS at community premises - 3.
+To undertake the following functions in relation to the Gambling Act 2005 - To determine applications for premises licences where no representations have been made - To determine applications for the transfer of licences where no representations have been received from the Commission - To determine applications for provisional statements where no representations have been made - To determine applications for club gaming/club machine permits where no representations have been made - To determine applications for other permits - To determine the cancellation of licensed premises gaming machine permits - To determine requests for temporary use notices - To determine applications for variation of premises licences where no representations have been made - 4.
+To undertake the following functions in relation to the Scrap Metal Dealers Act 2013 - To determine applications for site and collectors' licences where no representations have been made - To determine applications for variation of site and collectors' licences where no representations have been made - 5.
+To undertake the following functions in relation to the Business and Planning Act 2020 - To issue guidance for pavement licences

-- 6. To undertake the following functions: - (i) To make representations in relation to any matter for which the Council is a responsible authority in respect of that matter under the Licensing Act 2003; - (ii) To apply for a review of a premises licence (including an off-sales review of a premises licence) or a club premises certificate; - (iii) To apply for an extension of the time allowed for the carrying out of an entry and inspection under section 96 of the Licensing Act 2003. - 7.
+- To set conditions (both standard and bespoke) to be attached to pavement licences - To grant in whole or in part any application for a pavement licence (with or without conditions)or to refuse any application for a licence - To revoke a licence. - Issue notices to remedy any breaches of a pavement licence. - 6.
+To undertake the following functions: - (i) To make representations in relation to any matter for which the Council is a responsible authority in respect of that matter under the Licensing Act 2003; - (ii) To apply for a review of a premises licence (including an off-sales review of a premises licence) or a club premises certificate; - (iii) To apply for an extension of the time allowed for the carrying out of an entry and inspection under section 96 of the Licensing Act 2003. - 7.
 To execute all documents necessary to give effect to Council decisions